kvishnivetsky/freeswitch-mod_dpevents/README.md

 This will cause FreeSWITCH execute **log info TEST 1** when channel dies.

+## Adding channel variables to binding

+`^{channel-variable-name}` will be expanded to channel-variable-name value when binded application/api will be executed

+## Adding event header to binding

+`!{event-header-name}` will be expanded to event-header-name value when binded application/api will be executed

 ## Build as a part of FreeSWITCH tree

 Module is belt as part of FreeSWITCH source tree.